Introduction

 What Is Omnichannel Marketing?

-Omnichannel marketing is designed to provide customers with highly personalized experiences that are well-optimized for each touchpoint and journey stage.
+Omnichannel marketing is designed to provide customers with highly personalized, well-optimized experiences for each touchpoint and journey stage.
 An omnichannel implementation allows companies to leverage channels across all divisions (marketing, sales, service, commerce, etc.) and determine the most impactful engagement tactic based on each customer’s previous interaction.
 The concept leverages business rules and machine learning models to generate insights from that history to decide the most effective channel, message, and cadence combination for reaching each target customer with a winning offer.

 Differences Between Omnichannel, Multichannel, and Cross-channel Marketing